 Our brains are evolutionarily primed to process faces, as they are crucial for social interac- tions (Powell et al., 2018).
 A central aspect of this facial perception is the interpretation of emotional expressions, which underpins our interactions as social beings.
 Emotional expressions provide essential information about an individual’s internal state and inten- tions, allowing us to navigate complex social environments.
 Despite a rich literature examining human emotion perception, it remains unclear how the brain processes these emotional expressions definitively (Barrett, 2006a).
 This lack of clarity is particularly relevant as our interactions shift increasingly toward digital platforms featuring virtual representations of human faces.

-There has been a dramatic increase in the use of avatars, which are computer- generated representations of humans, across a wide range of platforms, including social media, video games, virtual reality (VR), and augmented reality (AR).
-As our interac- tions with avatars become more prevalent, particularly in applications involving commu- nication and social interaction, their ability to convincingly express human-like emotions has become a subject of growing interest (Kegel et al., 2020).
+There has been a dramatic increase in the use of avatars, computer- generated representations of humans, across a wide range of platforms, including social media, video games, virtual reality (VR), and augmented reality (AR).
+As interactions with avatars become more prevalent, particularly in applications involving communication and social interaction, their ability to convincingly express human-like emotions has become a subject of growing interest (Kegel et al., 2020).
 The capacity of avatars to produce recognizable and appropriate facial emotional expressions is key to their social acceptance and utility.

-Unlike real human faces, which convey emotion through a complex interplay of subtle muscle movements, virtual faces must rely on pre-programmed or algorithmically gen- erated expressions.
+Unlike real human faces, which convey emotion through a complex interplay of subtle muscle movements, virtual faces must rely on pre-programmed or algorithmically generated expressions.
 These expressions may differ in perceived realism, dynamicity, and authenticity, potentially altering how they are processed by the brain.
 This raises several important questions: Does processing virtual facial expressions engage the same neural mechanisms as processing real facial expressions?
 Do different emotional expressions elicit distinct neural responses in the brain?
 And finally, is processing emotional expressions in virtual faces fundamentally different from processing emotional expressions in real faces?
 To address these questions, this thesis investigates the neural mechanisms underlying facial emotion perception in both real and virtual faces using functional near-infrared spectroscopy (fNIRS).